Marital Property Division

-In Michigan, the division of marital property follows the rule of “equitable distribution”.
-This does not mean that the property needs to be 50/50 in a Michigan divorce, but there is a presumption that the property will be fair and divided in an appropriate fashion with equity in mind.
-A court may depart from this presumption in a Michigan divorce property settlement, but must explain the reasons on the record.
+In Michigan, the marital property division follows the rule of “equitable distribution.”
+It’s important to note, this does not mean that the property needs to be divided down the middle in a 50/50 fashion.
+This simply means that there’s a presumption that the property will be fair and divided in an appropriate fashion with equity in mind.
+A court may depart from this presumption in a divorce property settlement, but must explain the reasons on the record.

-Generally in Michigan divorces, the above property will be awarded to the individual party unless the non-owner spouse can prove that they contributed to its acquisition improvement or accumulation or that absent a division of the separate property, the marital property would be insufficient for their suitable support in a Michigan divorce.
+Generally in Michigan divorce cases, separate property will be awarded to the individual party unless the non-owner spouse can prove that they contributed to its acquisition improvement or accumulation or that absent a division of the separate property, the marital property would be insufficient for their suitable support in a Michigan divorce.

 This means that if one spouse brings property into a marriage, and the other spouse does something to improve it’s value, they will be entitled to a share of that property in Michigan.
 If the assets owned as part of the marriage are not enough to provide suitable support to the other spouse, a Michigan court could make the owner share some of their “separate property”.

-In Michigan divorce cases, the non-owner spouse can contribute to the value of the separate property either directly (a wife contributing to the improvement of her husband’s separate property) or indirectly as a wife contributing as a homemaker, which allowed the husband to grow the value of his business.
-Under both circumstances, the wife might be entitled to a portion of this “separate property” as part of a Michigan divorce.
+The non-owner spouse can contribute to the value of the separate property either directly (a wife contributing to the improvement of her husband’s separate property) or indirectly as a wife contributing as a homemaker, which allowed the husband to grow the value of his business.
+Under both circumstances, the wife might be entitled to a portion of this “separate property” as part of a divorce settlement.

 In a Michigan divorce, the value of different properties must be determined.
 When splitting up different property in an equitable fashion, the Michigan divorce attorneys and judge must be able to place a value on each individual piece of real or personal property.
 A party must be able to prove the value of a property to a court if a settlement cannot be reached and there is contention about the value between the parties.
 It may be necessary to bring in experts to determine the value of complex or rare assets like business interests, antiques, collectibles and certain real estate and other personal property in a Michigan divorce.